CZ-NIC/deckard/README.rst

 - python-augeas_ - Python bindings for augeas API
 - pytest_ - testing framework for Python, used for running the test cases
 - pytest-xdist_ - module for pytest for distributed testing
+- pytest-forked_ - module for pytest for testing in forked subprocesses
 - pyroute2_ - Python netlink library (managing IP addresses, routes,…)
 - dumpcap_ - command line tool for network capture (part of Wireshark)
 - faketime_ - used for faking the time in tests of DNSSEC